Dejital/dejital.github.com/_posts/2016-09-24-interviewing-developers.md

 a small handful of technical questions that apply directly to the work the new developer will be doing.

-The nature of the questions of often problematic.
+The nature of the questions is often problematic.
 An applicant's ability to define an abstract class does not indicate their ability to actually implement it.
 Favor questions that display critical thinking rather than recall ability.